dotnet/beginner-series/Backend Web with Web APIs/README.md

 # Back-end Web Development with .NET for Beginners

 Web APIs are designed to enable applications to interact with data and business logic and exchange information with other services over common internet protocols like HTTP.
-This course introduces the basic concepts behind ASP.NET, including: the hosting model, middlewares, and dependency injection.
+This course introduces the basic concepts behind building web APIs with ASP.NET Core, including: the hosting model, middlewares, and dependency injection.
 This course will also provide an overview of building HTTP-based services using minimal APIs.

 ## Video Series Links